Thriving Under Pressure: Building Resilient Dialysis Systems and Teams

 This one-hour session convenes frontline clinicians, workforce leaders, and public health partners to examine practical, evidence-informed strategies that enhance both system and worker resilience in the outpatient dialysis setting.

 This webinar course is approved for 1.0 CNE or 1.0 CE from the Board of Nephrology Examiners Nursing Technology.
-Additional continuing education for this activity is pending.
-See the final announcement for details.
+Additional information on continuing education credits (CME, AAPA CME, CHES/MCHES, CPH) is available below.

 By the end of this webinar, participants will be able to: